Blog SEO Checklist: 15 Steps to Optimise Every Post

 Break your content into sections:

 This improves readability and helps Google understand your content structure.
 Remember, people skim.
 Most of your readers will skip down the post and look for headings that are most relevant to them.
-You did that here, didn’t you?
+You’re skimming right now, right?

 If you have massive chunks of text with no headings breaking it up, Google won’t be able to crawl it properly and readers will get bored.